jasperanders/Bachelorthesis/Thesis/md/thesis.md

 # Requirements for E-Exams

-We find e-exams to be advantageous in a variety/numerous of ways.
-Still, e-exams are only valid if they can meet the same requirements that are asked for in paper-based exams. [@Handke2012] provides suitable requirements.
-These are limited to topics the e-exam software can directly influence, issues concerning exam content are not being considered.
-These requirements can be divided into three broad categories:
+As discussed, we find e-exams to be advantageous in a variety of ways.
+Still, it must be ensured that e-exams meet the same standards that are asked for in paper-based exams.
+For this cause we have to define requirements as a basis for any examination. [@Handke2012] provides such requirements.
+In this thesis we ask how to design a sound e-examination software.
+Thus, we focus on topics that are directly influenced by this software.
+We do not consider issues concerning the content of the exam.
+Further, we divided the given requirements into three broad categories:

 The fist requirement defines the desired outcome of an exam:

 - **General Validity.** Exams should aim to provide an accurate depiction of an examinees competence level.

-Requirements that mainly influence interactions of examinees and examiners with the examination system:
+Further, we find requirements that mainly influence interactions of examinees and examiners with the examination system:

 - **Protection against contestation.** No formal, or technical deficiencies should occur, that would question the validity of the exam.
 - **Equal Treatment.** Individual examinees must be treated equally.
-- **Protection against cheating.** Exams must be protected against manipulation of the exam outcome by examinees.
+- **Protection against cheating.** The exams outcome must be protected against manipulation by examinees.
 - **Transparency.** The examination process and results must be understandable and verifiable.

-Requirements that mainly influence the technical implementation of how the examination system handles data:
+Lastly, we find requirements that mainly influence the technical implementation of how the examination system handles data:

 - **Protection of Data.** Data of examinees is personal data, as such it must be protected from misuse.
 - **Integrity.** Exam data must maintain consistency, accuracy and trustworthiness throughout its entire lifetime.
-- **Attributability.** One taken exam must uniquely map to one examinee and vice versa.
+- **Attributability.** A taken exam must uniquely map to a single examinee and vice versa.

 These categories set a general framework of how to design any examination system.
 In case of this thesis, e-exams are of interest.
 They use specific design principles to match the previous requirements.
-These design principles will be introduced in the following.
+In the following we will discuss these design principles.

 ## General Validity

-As the [@ETH] states in **their** paper, examinations should support the purpose of universities to produce highly capable individuals.
-The measure of degree to which students succeed in that aspect is largely based on their performance in exams.
-Subsequently, students are highly incentivized to focus their studies on a exam format and specific question types.
-This interdependency between knowledge acquisition and examination shows the importance of exam design and poses the question of what and how to test.
-Different question types are particularly well suited to test specific aspects of learning.
-These questions types can be define d as follows [@ETH]:
+Generally, examinations should support the purpose of universities to produce highly capable individuals [@ETH].
+The measurement of success in that aspect is largely based on the students performance in exams.
+Subsequently, students are highly incentivized to focus their studies on a specific exam format and its question types.
+This interdependency between knowledge acquisition and the examination shows the importance of exam design.
+Further, it poses the question of what and how to test.
+We find different question types are particularly well suited for testing specific aspects of learning.
+These questions types can be defined as follows [@ETH]:

 - **(Semi) Closed questions**, which mainly revolve around the demonstration of _factual knowledge_.
 Solutions are not disputable, there are only right and wrong answers.
-Typical formats include multiple-choice answers or simple text input. _E.g.
+Typical answer formats include multiple-choice and simple text input. _E.g.
 "What does *BYOD* stand for?"_
 - **Competence questions**, which are suited to test for a certain _practical skill_.
 Solutions are given in form of an implementation of the specific task at hand. _E.g.
 "Using the provided software, implement an e-exam about e-learning."_
 - **Essay-type questions**, which are suited for assessing _transfer knowledge_ and _understanding_.
 Solutions are given by free text input. _E.g.
 "Explain why subjects in computer engineering are especially well suited for e-exams."_

-Further, different degrees of allowed aid can be identified: In open book exams, students are allowed to solve the question at hand using any resource they feel they need.
+Further, different degrees of allowed aid for a question can be identified: In open book exams, students are allowed to solve the question at hand using any resource.
 These open book exams rely mostly on both competence and essay-type questions.
 It could be argued that these types of questions resemble a real world scenario in which access to information is rarely limited.
 Meanwhile, in such open book exam situations, closed question are rendered insignificant as simple factual knowledge is easily accessible.
 In order to ask closed questions it is therefore necessary to restrict access to any aid.

 Classic paper-based exams do not provide a feasible way of combining degrees of allowed aid.
 Therefore, some question groups tend to be neglected.
 This constraints possibilities to create an accurate depiction of an examinees actual competence.
 With e-exams on the other hand, we can implement such a varying degree of usable aid, creating a _partial_ open book exam.
 This can be achieved by letting students generally use any resource they need in order to answer the question.
 Additionally, we introduce per question time constraints.
 These time constraints can be adjusted according to the question and question type.
 Leaving closed questions with a strict time constraint and creating an _either-you-know-it-or-you-don't_ situation, where the student has no time to look up any solution.
 Essay-type questions just as competence questions can employ more generous time frames, giving the examinees freedom to make use of their tools.

 Ultimately, examination software in general has no direct impact of what exact questions the examiner asks.
 The content of a question obviously predefines how well this question can predict an examinees' capabilities.
-Still, the use of a partial open book exams mode allows for a diverse set of question.
+Still, the use of a partial open book mode allows for a diverse set of question.
 This mode allows to test factual, transfer and practical knowledge to an equally valid degree.

-ADD DESIGN PRINCIPLE
+For the requirement of _general validity_ we thus find two main design principles.
+The first principle is the usage of multiple question types.
+The second, is the enforcement of per question time constraints.

 ## Protection against contestation